farisachugthai/dynamic_ipython/docs/_sources/jupyter.rst.txt

     from qtconsole import qtconsole
     the_sauce = dir(qtconsole)

-Worth skimming.

-The following is from the Jupyter QTConsole help.

 Display
 =======
+The following is from the Jupyter QTConsole help.

 For example, if using the IPython kernel, there are functions available for object display::